Academic Integrity Policy

 3.1 Academic Integrity

 Academic Integrity is the core principle that underpins all academic work.
 We expect that all students value honesty and act ethically in their research, drafting, writing and editing of their written work for submission.
-We share UCD SECCA’s view that ‘working independently, expressing original ideas, and appropriately acknowledging the ideas of others’ are important practices, skills and behaviour that will help you to flourish during your time in UCD and beyond (see Academic Integrity).
+We share UCD's SECCA view that ‘working independently, expressing original ideas, and appropriately acknowledging the ideas of others’ are important practices, skills and behaviour that will help you to flourish during your time in UCD and beyond (see Academic Integrity → Avoiding Academic Misconduct).

 3.2 Academic Misconduct

-UCD Academic Integrity Policy gives a range of examples of what is meant by Academic Misconduct The School of EDF follows these definitions and examples and a breach of these examples constitutes academic misconduct.
-They include, but are not limited to the following practices: plagiarism, unauthorised use of generative artificial intelligence, contract cheating, collusion, the most common of which we outline for you in what follows:
+The UCD Academic Integrity Policy gives a range of examples of what is meant by Academic Misconduct.
+The School of EDF follows these definitions and examples and a breach of these examples constitutes academic misconduct.
+They include, but are not limited to the following practices: plagiarism, unauthorised use of generative artificial intelligence, contract cheating, collusion, the most common of which we outline what follows, as described in the UCD Academic Integrity Policy (from section 5) but we ask you to ensure you read the UCD Academic Integrity Policy so you are clear about what is meant by Academic Misconduct.

 3.3 Plagiarism